 I was studying graphic design when I took my first book arts class at Penland School of Crafts and I was immediately hooked.
 I love working with paper and board and the satisfaction I get when the structure comes together and is transformed.
 Bookbinding led me to box-making and more sculptural forms as I learned new methods to house my books.
 I am fascinated with the endless possibilities of shape for my containers, compartments and closures.

 Often one small element, such as a stone or a piece of found metal will be the impetus for an entire piece.
 I choose my paper, cloth and colors based on what works with that item.
 Nature, color and pattern also provide inspiration.
 Whether making books, boxes or portfolios, I strive to make something beautiful, but also inviting; I want the viewer to open the flap, slide the drawer or whatever participation that piece involves.

-Becky Filene Broun is a native of Chapel Hill.
-She has been making books and boxes for over 18 years.
+Becky Broun is a native of Chapel Hill.
+She has been making books and boxes for over 25 years.
 She received a BA from Connecticut College and a MFA in Graphic Design from Yale University.
-She has studied box-making and book arts at Penland School of Crafts in North Carolina and The Center for Book Arts in New York in addition to other workshops.
+She has studied box-making and book arts at Penland School of Crafts, Arrowmont and The Center for Book Arts in New York in addition to other workshops.